CRISPR-dCas9, Invented at UCSF, Has Turned a Genetic Scalpel into a Swiss Army Knife

 Boosting Healthy Genes to Treat Obesity

-In the lab of Nadav Ahituv, PhD, professor in the Department of Bioengineering and Therapeutic Science in the UCSF School of Pharmacy, researchers have shown in mice that it’s possible to correct a genetic defect that causes severe obesity.
+In the lab of Nadav Ahituv, PhD, a School of Pharmacy professor in the Department of Bioengineering and Therapeutic Sciences, researchers have shown in mice that it’s possible to correct a genetic defect that causes severe obesity.

 Healthy mice – and humans – have two copies of genes (one inherited from each parent).
 A defect in one copy that completely abolishes gene function, known as haploinsufficiency, can lead to disease.
 For example, mice with one defective copy of a particular gene involved in body weight tend to overeat and become obese.
 Ahituv realized that in this case, there was an opportunity for a potential therapeutic.
 “The trick here is you still have an existing copy that’s fine,” he said.